magento/devdocs/guides/v2.0/config-guide/varnish/use-varnish-cache-how.md

 	<p>This topic covers only the default options in the preceding list.
 There are many other ways to configure caching in complex scenarios (for example, using a Content Delivery Network); those methods are beyond the scope of this guide.</p>
 </div>

-On the first browser request, cacheable assets are delivered to the client browser from Varnish.
-On the second request for the same object, the assets are cached in the client's browser.
+On the first browser request, cacheable assets are delivered to the client browser from Varnish and cached on the browser.

 In addition, Varnish uses an Entity Tag (<a href="https://en.wikipedia.org/wiki/HTTP_ETag" target="_blank">ETag</a>) for static assets.
 The ETag provides a way to determine when static files change on the server.
-As a result, static assets are sent to the client when they change on the server or when the client chooses to refresh the browser cache, typically by pressing F5 or Control+F5.
+As a result, static assets are sent to the client when they change on the server&mdash;either on a new request from a browser or when the client refreshes the browser cache, typically by pressing F5 or Control+F5.

 More detail is provided in the sections that follow.